 Fall 2020 Session 1: Intergenerational Relationships and Community Connections

-This session will highlight the experiences of three generations of adult adoptees and address how adopted and fostered adults have developed and are developing strong connections within the adoption community and the kind of leadership that they're providing for the development of these connections.
+This session highlights the experiences of three generations of adult adoptees (adopted in the 1950s, 1970s, and 1990s; from Korea and Russia) and addresses how adopted adults have developed strong connections within the adoption community and are now providing global leadership for those connections.

 Fall 2020 Session 2: Intergenerational Relationships

 Much of the existing research on adopted persons focuses on children and adolescents.
 However, recent research is focusing on the important transitions that occur when adult adoptees become parents and when adoptive and birth parents become grandparents.
 This session is composed of 4 video segments: 3 brief 10-15 minute sessions highlighting research being conducted by Addie Wyman Battalen, JaeRan Kim, and Julia Rimmer, respectively; and a panel discussion involving the 3 researchers as well as Chris Downs and Joe Kroll, moderated by Hal Grotevant.
 You can watch the videos in any order, but watching the 3 shorter presentations first will give you some helpful background for the panel.